-A flower consists of the following parts-
+A flower comprises the following parts-

 - Anther: This is a four-lobed sac-like structure responsible for pollen formation.

-- Filaments: These thread-like structures are attached to the anther and they keep the anther in place.
+- Filaments: These thread-like structures are attached to the anther, and they keep the anther in place.

 - Ovary: The ovary is a chamber where ovules (eggs) are stored, waiting for fertilization.